Stories

 Nina Christen - Sports shooter

-Wolfenschiesser Nina Christen is a successful Swiss sports shooter.
+Nina Christen from Wolfenschiessen is a successful Swiss sports shooter.
 She practices the two rifle disciplines of small bore and air rifle shooting.

 Nina Christen comes from a shooting family and grew up in Wolfenschiessen.
 She has been shooting since 2006 and competing since 2011.
 After graduating from high school in 2014 and completing her top sports R.S., she was employed by the Swiss Army as a temporary military officer.
 In March 2019, Christen celebrated her first World Cup victory.
 As a member of the army, she also took part in the 2019 World Military Games in Wuhan.
 At the 2020 Summer Olympics, which will be held in the summer of 2021, she advanced from 7th to 3rd place in the 10m air rifle shooting final, winning the first medal for the Swiss delegation in the first decision of these Games.
 A week later, she won the gold medal in the small-bore three-position event with a new Olympic record.